Commitment

 Inertias, lag times or delays contribute to commitment of a very much higher warming than today.
 There is policy inertia (no action to put global emissions into decline), socio-economic, and development.
 Then. there is climate system science inertia.

-The scientific way to estimate basic climate system commitment is from the atmospheric CO2 equivalent, which includes the temperature effect of all atmospheric greenhouse emissions.
+The scientific way to estimate basic climate system commitment is from radiative forcing and the atmospheric CO2 equivalent, which includes the temperature effect of all atmospheric greenhouse emissions.

 Jan 2021 research shows (locked-in) commitment by 2100 is over 1.5°C and full equilibrium warming is over 2°C